The history of Portugal’s most popular canned food brand, Bom Petisco, is as special as its tuna.

 Bom Petisco preserves the good stuff

-Once it’s been fished, the tuna is transported to the Bom Petisco factories.
-Here, it is cut and prepared by hand, before being cooked.
-Next, it is preserved in vegetable oil, olive oil or water, to then be submitted to a process of sterilization.
+In our factory, skillful hands prepare and cook the tuna, which is then preserved in oil, olive oil or brine, and sterilized.
 Without the use of any preservatives, the result is 100% natural canned fish, highly nutritious and with a flavour that lasts over time.

 Preserving the ocean.